NatalyaGar/Mongo/README.md

 * cheerio: scrapes front-end code from https://www.nytimes.com/section/world

-* mongoose: be in charge of database of NYT Scraper
+* mongoose: be in charge of database of Mongo Scraper

 * express: builds server-side routes and functions